krylphi/autotiler/README.md

   e.g. ```go run . -in ./examples/2x3_packed.png -p 1``` - this will create tilesets with 1 px margin and 2px spacing.
 * grab complete tilesets from directory specified in `-o`.
+* you can pass several `-in` and `-o` parameters to unpack several tilesets at once.
+They will match the order.
+In case there are fewer `-o` parameters, the default name will be used and results will be placed in current directory.
+* alternatively you can just run `make unpack FILE_IN=<file>` and it will place all results in `./out` directory
 * don't worry about filenames, as program will automatically prefix output files with necessary information.
 E.g. for options `-o ./out/output.local.png -e 16` output files will be `./out/16x1_terrain1_output.local.png` and `./out/16x1_terrain2_output.local.png`
 * enjoy
 * alternatively you can build an application using `make build` command to use it as a standalone application without Go